-In order to simulate and evaluate the effects of the reforms we use a microeconometric model of household labour supply that simulates the new labour supply choices made by the households given the new incentives and constraints implied by the different hypothetical reforms.
-The model is similar to the one used in Colombino et al. (2010) and it is fully explained in Colombino (2011).
-The estimation of the model and the policy simulations are based on a sample of couple and single households from the Bank-of-Italy's Survey of Household Income and Wealth (SHIW) for the year 1998.
-Both partners of couple households and heads of single households are aged 20 - 55 and are wage employed, self-employed, unemployed or inactive (students and disabled are excluded).
+The estimation of the model and the policy simulations are based on a sample of couple and single households from the Bank-of-Italy's Survey of Household Income and Wealth (SHIW) for the year 1998.17 Both partners of couple households and heads of single households are aged 20 - 55 and are wage employed, self-employed, unemployed or inactive (students and disabled are excluded).
 As a result of the above selection criteria we are left with 2955 couples, 366 single females and 291 single males.

 Each reform defines a new budget constraint for each household.
 The simulation consists of running the model after replacing the current budget constraint with the reformed one.
 The procedure adopted in this paper has two distinctive features that are not common in the tax reform literature.
 First, the reforms are simulated under the constraint of being fiscally neutral, i.e. each reform generates the same total net tax revenue as the current 1998 system.
 This requires a two-level simulation procedure.
 At the "low" level, household choices are simulated given the values of the tax-transfer parameters.
-At the "high" level, the tax parameters τ , τ_F and τ_M (defined in Section 2) are calibrated so that the total net tax revenue remains constant.
-Second, the simulation is conducted under equilibrium conditions for different hypothetical values of the elasticity
+At the "high" level, the tax parameters τ , $\tau{\rm F}$ and $\tau{\rm M}$ (defined in Section 2) are calibrated so that the total net tax revenue remains constant.
+Second, the simulation is conducted under equilibrium conditions for different hypothetical values of the elasticity of the demand for labour.
+We adopt a procedure that is specifically appropriate for the microeconometric model and makes the simulation results consistent with a comparative statics interpretation of the results (Colombino 2013).18 The standard procedure adopted

-16 More recent surveys are of course available.
+17 We use a microeconometric model that was originally developed for a larger project on the design of income support mechanisms.
+More recent surveys are of course available.
 However, the years following 2000 envisage a more turbulent macroeconomic scenario with respect 1998.
 In any case, the analysis presented in this paper is a comparative statics exercise: it concerns the evaluation and design of institutions, i.e. policies that should be assumed to stay for a relatively long period; as a counterpart, preferences should be assumed to be stable.